Indigenous peoples in Colombia: Pre-Columbian history

 The struggle of the Indigenous people on these lands to protect their holdings from neighboring landlords and to preserve their traditions continued into the late 20th century, when the 1991 constitution incorporated many of the Amerindian demands.
 New resguardos have been created, and others have been reconstituted, among forest tribes as well as highland communities.
 The 1991 constitution opened special political and social arenas for Indigenous and other minority groups.
 For example, it allowed for creation of a special commission to design a law recognizing the black communities occupying unsettled lands in the riverine areas of the Pacific Coast.
 Article 171 provides special Senate representation for Amerindians and other ethnic groups, while Article 176 provides special representation in the Chamber of Representatives: two seats "for the black communities, one for Indian communities, one for political minorities, and one for Colombians residing abroad".
 Article 356 guarantees Amerindian territorial and cultural rights, and several laws and decrees have been enacted protecting them.
 Article 356 refers somewhat vaguely to both "Indigenous territorial entities" and Indigenous resguardos.

-By 1991 the country's 587 resguardos contained 800,271 people, including 60,503 families.
+By 1991, the country's 587 resguardos contained 800,271 people and including 60,503 families.
 The general regional distribution of these resguardos was as follows: Amazonia, 88; llanos, 106; Caribbean lowlands, 31; Andean highlands, 104; and Pacific lowlands, 258.
 They totaled 27900000 ha, or about 24 percent of the national territory.
 Colombia today may have as many as 710 resguardos in 27 of the 32 departments.